1.1 The definitions and rules of interpretation in this clause apply in this Agreement.

 1.12 A reference to legislation includes all subordinate legislation made from time to time under that legislation.

-2.1 The Supplier will provide the Customer with the Proposal and these terms and conditions as an electronic document via an online signature service.
-If the Customer accepts the Proposal and these terms and conditions, it will sign the electronic document.
-This constitutes an offer by the Customer.
-If the Supplier wishes to form a contract with the Customer, it will countersign the electronic document and this will constitute acceptance by the Supplier of the Customer’s offer.
-The Supplier’s counter-signature be confirmed by an email to the Customer and a contract will be formed at this point, on the basis of this Agreement.
-The date of this counter-signature confirmation email will be the effective date of the Agreement (the Effective Date).
+2.1 The Supplier will provide the Customer with the Proposal or a Letter of Engagement and these terms and conditions either via email or an online signature service.
+If the Customer accepts the Proposal/Letter of Engagement and these terms and conditions, it will sign the document on the online service or sign and return it to the Supplier via email if received via email.
+The date of the counter-signature by the Customer will be the effective date of the Agreement (the Effective Date).

-3.1 The Supplier will send an activation email to the Customer for the first Authorised User who will be able to log-in to the Services and invite other Authorised Users to access the Service.
+3.1 The Supplier will send an activation email to the Customer for the first Authorised User who will be able to log-in to the Subscription Services and invite other Authorised Users to access the Subscription Services.

 3.2 Unless stated otherwise in the Proposal, there is no limit on the number or Authorised Users.